 - 1 cup heavy whipping cream

-- Place sliced strawberries in a medium sauce pan over medium heat.
+- For strawberry sauce: Place sliced strawberries in a medium sauce pan over medium heat.
 Add maple syrup and simmer for about 5 minutes until strawberries loosen up and produce a bit of syrup.

 - Take off the heat.
 Let sit until your waffle is ready.